HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/cluster/new-hpovclusterprofilemember.md

 ```

-Create a basic add host object for `New-HPOVClusterProfile`.
+Create a basic add host object for New-HPOVClusterProfile.

 ###  Example 2